-Many individuals wait until it’s too late to do planning—they are no longer competent—and unable to complete the planning process.
+Many individuals wait until it’s too late to do planning—when they are no longer competent—and are unable to participate in the planning process.
 An elder law estate planning process is essential to ensure you have the proper legal directives for disability planning.
-These include both financial and healthcare powers of attorney, living wills and preneed guardian declarations.
+These include both financial and healthcare powers of attorney, living wills, and preneed guardian declarations.
 You’ll also want to plan for what happens when you die—either with a will or a trust—and you’ll want to make sure your memorial/funeral instructions have been made known to your family.

-If you are single and considering remarriage, a consultation with an elder law attorney may be in order to discuss the affect on your Social Security benefits, retirement plans and taxes.
-A pre-marital agreement may be necessary to protect family assets for children from a previous marriage.
+If you are single and considering remarriage, a consultation with an elder law attorney may be in order to discuss the effect on your Social Security benefits, retirement plans, and taxes.
+A pre or post-marital agreement may be necessary to protect family assets for children from a previous marriage.

-Family members should contact an elder law attorney if they have concerns about a parent’s competency, want to discuss long-term care planning options including the protection of assets from the rising cost of nursing home care, or if they believe a family member or friend is taking advantage of a senior individual.
+Family members should contact an elder law attorney if they have concerns about a parent’s competency, want to discuss long-term care planning options, including the protection of assets from the rising cost of nursing home care, or if they believe a family member or friend is taking advantage of a senior individual.

 How do I find an Elder Law Attorney?